Horace Tabor: Marriage to Elizabeth Doe McCourt

-On March 1, 1883, Tabor finally legalized his relationship with Elizabeth "Baby Doe" McCourt in Washington, D.C..
-The marriage made Tabor a social outcast.
-The second marriage produced two daughters, Elizabeth Bonduel "Lily" and Rosemary "Silver Dollar" Echo.
-The Tabors lived a life of luxury and travelled.
+On March 1, 1883, Tabor finally married Elizabeth "Baby Doe" McCourt in Washington, D.C., leaving him a social outcast.
+The marriage produced two daughters, Elizabeth Bonduel "Lily" and Rosemary "Silver Dollar" Echo.
+During the initial years of their marriage, the Tabors lived a life of luxury, including extensive travel.

 Later years and death

 Tabor ran without success for governor of Colorado throughout the 1880s.
-Then, in 1893, the repeal of the Sherman Silver Purchase Act in the administration of President Grover Cleveland, caused the value of silver to drop which devastated Tabor's fortune.
+Then, in 1893, the repeal of the Sherman Silver Purchase Act in the administration of President Grover Cleveland caused the value of silver to drop, which devastated Tabor's fortune.
 His holdings, including his mansion in Denver, were sold off and he worked in the mines.
 He was made postmaster of Denver in 1898 and lived in the city at the Windsor Hotel.

 When he became terminally ill with appendicitis in 1899, Tabor's final request of Baby Doe was that she maintain the Matchless claim.
 Following his death, flags were flown at half staff and the Aspen Tribune reported that ten thousand people attended his funeral.
 His body was interred at Mt.
 Calvary Cemetery in Denver and was later reinterred at Mt.
 Olivet Cemetery in Jefferson County, Colorado.

 Baby Doe moved to Leadville and lived an impoverished life in the tool shed of the Matchless Mine.
-She froze to death in the shed in March 1935, after which she was buried alongside her husband in Mt.
+After dying from acute myocarditis in March 1935, she was buried alongside her husband in Mt.
 Olivet Cemetery.